Enedis-OSS/chutney/docs/docs/documentation/extension/action.md

 # Package

- 1. Create a `chutney.actions` in resources/META-INF/extension.

- 2. Declare your custom actions full class names inside it
+ 1. Declare your custom actions full class names inside the file `META-INF/extension/chutney.actions`.
     ```
     my.custom.package.CustomAction1
     my.custom.package.CustomAction2
     ```

- 3. Restart Chutney server and all declared actions are now loaded.
+ 2. Add your custom actions' code and meta file in the classpath of a Chutney engine.

-    !!! info "Custom action starting server debug log" Check your server log, you will see something like
+    !!! info "Custom action starting server debug log" Checking your log, you will see something like
         ```
         [main] DEBUG c.c.a.d.DefaultActionTemplateRegistry - Action registered: custom-action-1 (my.custom.package.CustomAction1)
         [main] DEBUG c.c.a.d.DefaultActionTemplateRegistry - Action registered: custom-action-2 (my.custom.package.CustomAction2)
         ```

+!!! tip "Add custom actions to an already packaged Chutney server"

+    1. Package a JAR archive with your custom actions and associated meta file.
+    2. Use the [`loader.path`](https://docs.spring.io/spring-boot/specification/executable-jar/property-launcher.html){:target=_blank} Java system properties to add your archive to classpath.

 # Use